 Technically, dogs do not have eyebrows, but they have muscles around their eyes covered in fur or markings that resemble human eyebrows but don’t serve the same purpose as human eyebrows.

-For canine “eyebrows”, let’s talk first about those muscles underneath all the fur and wiry hairs above their eyes, as the science and history behind this certain anatomical feature is quite interesting.
+For canine “eyebrows”, let’s talk first about those muscles underneath all the fur and wiry hairs above their eyes, as the science and history behind this certain anatomical feature are quite interesting.

 Dogs have developed a facial muscle above their eyes that allows them to communicate better with us humans, as a result of our efforts to domesticate them for centuries.